cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         provableStore.set(channelPath(portIdentifier, channelIdentifier), channel)
     }

+    // if the counterparty sequence is not equal to the current sequence, then either the counterparty chain is out-of-sync or
+    // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
-    if counterpartySequence != channel.upgradeSequence {
+    // their sequence as well.
+We must then increment our sequence so both sides start the next upgrade with a fresh sequence. if counterpartySequence != channel.upgradeSequence {
         // error on the higher sequence so that both chains move to a fresh sequence maxSequence = max(counterpartySequence, channel.upgradeSequence)